TobyLobster/sqrt_test/readme.md

 ### Conclusion

 It's a speed vs memory trade off.
-* If speed is all important and you can afford to use 847 bytes of memory then go with the fastest routine sqrt9.a.
+* If speed is all important and you can afford 847 bytes of memory then use the fastest routine sqrt9.a.
-* If you can't afford 847 bytes of memory, try the next fastest (sqrt10.a at 184 bytes) or the smaller sqrt1.a (59 bytes).
+* If you can't afford 847 bytes of memory, try sqrt10.a (184 bytes) or sqrt1.a (59 bytes).
 * If every byte counts, choose sqrt7.a (42 bytes).

 Note: The fastest routine (sqrt9.a) has two tables of squares (512 bytes).
 This memory cost can be shared with a fast multiply routine like https://everything2.com/user/eurorusty/writeups/Fast+6502+multiplication which uses the same tables of squares.